Ometria/ometria.react_native_sdk/README.md

 For **Android** follow the Firebase React-Native tutorial [Firebase for Android](https://rnfirebase.io/#2-android-setup) For **iOS** follow the Firebase React-Native tutorial [Firebase for iOS](https://rnfirebase.io/#3-ios-setup)

+To use push notifications, you also need to follow the steps in [Configure push notifications in your application](#configure-push-notifications-in-your-application)

-Ometria logs any errors encountered during runtime by default.
+Ometria logs any errors encountered during runtime by default, these logs are accessible in your development environment's console.

 You can enable advanced logging if you want more information on what’s happening in the background.
 Just add the following line after initialising the library: